Meet: Aleyna Rentz

 What was the biggest factor in your decision to enroll at Georgia Southern?

-What informed my decision, more than anything, was that my older brother went here and my parents thought I should try applying to the Honors Program.
+What informed my decision, more than anything, was that my older brother went here and my parents thought I should try applying to the Honors College.
 I applied as an English major; the discovery of a writing major was a moment of serendipity.
 I was incredibly lucky.

 Why did you decide to major in Writing and Linguistics as opposed to other majors?

 I decided to major in Writing and Linguistics because I believe you should study what you genuinely enjoy and want to spend the rest of your life doing.
 I’m not going to study something just because it’s more “practical,” or will ensure a bigger paycheck.

 Which courses in what areas have been particularly valuable to you as a major?